-3) While holding the vertical stabilizer firmly in place, use a pen and draw a line on each side of the vertical stabilizer where it meets the top of the fuselage.

-4) Remove the stabilizer.
+- © 3) While holding the vertical stabilizer firmly in place, use a pen and draw a line on each side of the vertical stabilizer where it meets the top of the fuselage. - 4) Remove the stabilizer.
 Using a modeling knife, remove the covering from below the lines you drew.
 Also remove the covering from the bottom edge of the stabilizer and the bottom and top edges of the filler block.
 Leave the covering in place on the sides of the filler block.

-When cutting through the covering to remove it, cut with only enough pressure to only cut through the covering itself.
-Cutting into the balsa structure may weaken it.

-5) Slide the vertical stabilizer back in place.
+- When cutting through the covering to remove it, cut with only enough pressure to only cut through the covering itself.
+Cutting into the balsa structure may weaken it. - ⇒ 5) Slide the vertical stabilizer back in place.
 Using a triangle, check to ensure that the vertical stabilizer is aligned 90° to the horizontal stabilizer.

-6) When you are sure that everything is aligned correctly, mix up a generous amount of Flash 30 Minute Epoxy.
+© 6) When you are sure that everything is aligned correctly, mix up a generous amount of Flash 30 Minute Epoxy.
 Apply a thin layer to the mounting slot in the top of the fuselage and to the sides and bottom of the vertical stabilizer mounting area.
 Apply epoxy to the bottom and top edges of the filler block and to the lower hinge also.
 Set the stabilizer in place and realign.
 Double check all of your measurements once more before the epoxy cures.
 Hold the stabilizer in place with T-pins or masking tape and remove any excess epoxy using a paper towel and rubbing alcohol.
 Allow the epoxy to fully cure before proceeding.

-CONTROL HORN INSTALLTION.
+CONTROL HORN INSTALLTION

-- 1)Elevator and rudder control horn in place using the same techinques to aleron control horn.
-See picture below. - 2) Position the elevator horns on the one side of elevator.
-The clevis attach- ment holes should be positioned over the hinge line.
+- ⇒ 1) Locate the two nylon control horns, two nylon control horn backplates and four machine screws. - ⇒ 2) Position the elevator horn on the both side of elevator.
+The clevis attachment holes should be positioned over the hinge line.